oswida/cyber/docs/en/srd.md

 If you are fighting in the physical world, before calculating damage to HP, subtract the target’s **Armor** value from the result of damage rolls.
 Shields and similar armor provide a bonus defense (e.g. +1 Armor), but only while the item is held or worn.

+The player can obtain the armor effect in the Infosphere by activating the appropriate software.

 No one can have more than **3 Armor**.

 #### Retreat